NetLogo/Time-Extension/README.md

 **time:schedule-event**

-*time:schedule-event agent anonymous-command tick-or-time*  <br/>
+*time:schedule-event agent arrow-command tick-or-time*  <br/>
-*time:schedule-event agentset anonymous-command tick-or-time*<br/>
+*time:schedule-event agentset arrow-command tick-or-time*<br/>
-*time:schedule-event "observer" anonymous-command tick-or-time*
+*time:schedule-event "observer" arrow-command tick-or-time*

 Add an event to the discrete event schedule.
 The order in which events are added to the schedule is not important; they will be dispatched in order of the times specified as the last argument of this command.
-An *agent*, an *agentset*, or the string "observer" can be passed as the first argument along with an *anonymous command* as the second.
-The anonymous command is executed by the agent(s) or the observer at *tick-or-time* (either a number indicating the tick or a LogoTime), which is a time greater than or equal to the present moment (*>= ticks*).*.
+An *agent*, an *agentset*, or the string "observer" can be passed as the first argument along with an *arrow command* as the second.
+The arrow command is executed by the agent(s) or the observer at *tick-or-time* (either a number indicating the tick or a LogoTime), which is a time greater than or equal to the present moment (*>= ticks*).*.

 If *tick-or-time* is a LogoTime, then the discrete event schedule must be anchored (see time:anchor-schedule).
 If <em>tick-or-time</em> is in the past (less than the current tick/time), a run-time error is raised.
 (The *is-after?* primitive can be used to defend against this error: add an event to the schedule only if its scheduled time is after the current time.)